 The registry will improve data collection by creating a universe of saltwater anglers, essentially a phonebook of fishermen.
 This resource will help reduce bias and improve the efficiency of catch and effort surveys.
 Instead of asking a random sample of coastal U.S. residents if they’ve gone fishing (what is currently done), an angler registry through a phone or mail survey would allow surveyors to call upon those who have already identified themselves as saltwater fishermen.
 The National Saltwater Angler Registry team is in charge of creating this “phonebook” of anglers to ensure that marine anglers are accurately accounted for.

 Anglers please note:

-New York, Rhode Island and Massachusetts also have marine license requirements.
+New York, Rhode Island, Maine and Massachusetts also have marine license requirements.
 Though Connecticut has reciprocity with these neighboring states, residents of Connecticut are required to have a CT Resident Marine Waters Sport Fishing License to fish in the Marine District.